Monday, May 30, 2022

 Natty Boh Rapsody

-On Friday after a short 20 mile cruise from Rock Hall we cleared the Key Bridge and pulled into Baltimore’s inner harbor area.
-We tied up at the Anchorage Marina in Canton, just a short walk from Fells Point area.
-It was pretty overcast and looked like it could rain at anytime.
+On Friday, after a short 20-mile cruise from Rock Hall, we cleared the Key Bridge and pulled into Baltimore’s inner harbor area.
+We tied up at the Anchorage Marina in Canton, just a short walk from the Fells Point area.
+It was pretty overcast and looked like it could rain at any time.
 The attached picture of the Key Bridge was actually taken on our way out today.

-I know what you all are thinking, as was the Admiral, “Baltimore? have you seen the news lately?”.
-Well truth be told I was a little cautious myself.
+I know what you all are thinking, as was the Admiral, “Baltimore?
+Have you seen the news lately?”
+Well, truth be told, I was a little cautious myself.
 The good news is we felt very safe.
 The rule to follow, that was told to us by the dock master, was to stay within 5-6 blocks from the waterfront.
 The really good news is we loved the inner harbor area.
-There is a bar and or restaurant for everyday of the year within a two mile walk on the Promenade.
-Baltimore really got it right when they put in 20’ wide brick walk/bikeway all along the water.
+There is a bar and/ or restaurant for every day of the year within a two-mile walk on the Promenade.
+Baltimore really got it right when they put in a 20’ wide brick walk/bikeway all along the water.
 You can ride bikes for over four miles in one direction and never cross a major road.

-Baltimore has retained their industrial roots by converting many of the buildings into stores, restaurants, museums and living space.
-So once we got settled in I jumped on the bike and went exploring.
-As biking can make one a little thirsty I wandered into an old place called “The Horse You Rode in On”.
-The bar keep shared with me that it’s claim to fame is that it is the oldest continuous running bar in the country.
-He said that back in Prohibition Maryland did not adopt the federal law banning alcohol.
+Baltimore has retained its industrial roots by converting many of the buildings into stores, restaurants, museums, and living space.
+So once we got settled in, I jumped on the bike and went exploring.
+As biking can make one a little thirsty, I wandered into an old place called “The Horse You Rode In On”.
+The bartender shared with me that its claim to fame is that it is the oldest continuous running bar in the country.
+He said that back in Prohibition, Maryland did not adopt the federal law banning alcohol.
 I guess back then the states could get away with things like that because they were not as financially dependent on the federal government.

 We cast our lines this morning and had a beautiful trip